 A professional training program for Canada's next public servants

-The Master of Public Service is a graduate co-op program that equips students with the knowledge, skills, and experience they need for a public service career at any level of government in Canada.
+The Master of Public Service is a graduate co-operative education program that equips students with the knowledge, skills, and experience they need for a public service career at any level of government in Canada.

 - Mar.
 6, 2020